 He dominated two different professional leagues for more than two decades.
 He won three Art Ross Trophies, two Hart Memorial Trophies, two Avco Cups, a Lady Byng Trophy, and a Stanley Cup.
 He was an NHL first All-Star 10 times and a World Hockey Association All-Star thrice.

-He’s Bobby Hull.
-He’s “The Golden Jet.”
-He’s without a doubt, one of the greatest hockey players of all time.
+He was Bobby Hull, “The Golden Jet,” and without a doubt, one of the greatest hockey players of all time.

-Hull’s Beastly Black Hawks Career Spans More Than a Decade
+Hull’s Beastly Black Hawks Career Spanned More Than a Decade

 Hull joined the Chicago Black Hawks (yes, there was a space in the name at the time) at 18-years-old after two seasons with the Ontario Hockey Association’s St. Catharines Teepees.